 If your policy is with TWIA or the Texas FAIR Plan, the cost rules are NOT the same as a standard policy.

-The Texas Windstorm Insurance Association (TWIA) and the Texas FAIR Plan Association (TFPA) are statutory residual market entities created by the Texas Legislature \u2014 not private carriers.
+The Texas Windstorm Insurance Association (TWIA) and the Texas FAIR Plan Association (TFPA) are statutory residual market entities created by the Texas Legislature, not private carriers.
 Both operate under their own statutory plans and Texas Department of Insurance administrative rules:

-Under both TWIA and TFPA, when the appraisal process is invoked, the costs of the appraisal process \u2014 including both party-appointed appraisers and the umpire \u2014 are typically split evenly between the residual market entity and the policyholder, rather than each side paying its own appraiser plus splitting the umpire 50/50 as in a standard policy.
+Under both TWIA and TFPA, when the appraisal process is invoked, the costs of the appraisal process, including both party-appointed appraisers and the umpire, are typically split evenly between the residual market entity and the policyholder, rather than each side paying its own appraiser plus splitting the umpire 50/50 as in a standard policy.

 TWIA and TFPA rules have been updated multiple times by the Texas Legislature (notably 2011 and 2015 for TWIA).
-Before invoking appraisal on any TWIA or TFPA claim, we always verify the current procedure and cost allocation with the entity.
-If you have a TWIA or Texas FAIR Plan claim and are considering appraisal, contact us first \u2014 we will walk you through the current rules so you understand exactly what you will be responsible for paying before anything is invoked.
+Before invoking appraisal on any TWIA or TFPA claim, DCS verifies the current procedure and cost allocation with the entity.
+If you have a TWIA or Texas FAIR Plan claim and are considering appraisal, contact DCS first.
+We will walk you through the current rules so you understand exactly what you will be responsible for paying before anything is invoked.

 | Cost | Standard Private Carrier Policy | TWIA / Texas FAIR Plan |